combine/universal-react-redux/README.md

 See the [TodosContainer](common/js/containers/Todos/index.js) for an example.

+## Async / Await
+This project uses `async/await`, available by default in Node.js v8.x.x or higher.
+If you experience errors, please upgrade your version of Node.js.

 ## Writing Tests
 The default testing framework is Mocha, though you can use whatever you want.
 Make sure you have it installed: